heuer/segno/docs/command-line.rst

 ======================================

-The command line script :program:`segno` can be used to print QR codes to the terminal or to save them in supported formats like SVG, PNG, EPS, … .
+The command line script :program:`segno` can be used to print QR codes to the terminal or to save them in supported formats like SVG, PNG, EPS, …, see :doc:`CLI man page <man/segno>` for details

 By default, the script does not create Micro QR codes, use :option:`--micro <segno --micro>` to allow the creation of Micro QR codes or specify the version (like :option:`--version=M3 <segno --version>`) to create a Micro QR Code.

 See the :doc:`CLI man page <man/segno>` for a detailed reference of all command line options.

 Usage